gutzcha/WordAnalogies/README.md

 # WordAnalogies
-Find word simillarity and analogies using WORD2VEC
+Find word simillarity and analogies using GloVe

 About me:
 My name is Goussha,